In

 2007 I have started to describe the animals in the garden.
 Many insects

 have their own page.
 I don't describe all animals.
-For example no birds and
+For example no birds.
+At the bottom of the page I have links to insect sites.

 Edible